Now approved for Pediatric Upper Limb Spasticity

 It is not known whether BOTOX® and BOTOX® Cosmetic are safe or effective to prevent headaches in patients with migraine who have 14 or fewer headache days each month (episodic migraine).

 It is not known whether BOTOX® is safe or effective to treat increased stiffness in upper limb muscles other than those in the elbow, wrist, fingers, and thumb, or in lower limb muscles other than those in the ankle and toes in people 18 years and older.
 BOTOX® has not been shown to help people perform task-specific functions with their upper limbs or increase movement in joints that are permanently fixed in position by stiff muscles.
-BOTOX® is not meant to replace your existing physical therapy or other rehabilitation that may have been prescribed.
+Treatment with BOTOX® is not meant to replace existing physical therapy or other rehabilitation that may have been prescribed.